robjustice/Apple3SAM/README.md

    ```

 The error code was able to be read in the original SAM program by peeking the value directly.
 If an error occurs, eg phoneme not valid, then the error equals the position in the input string where the error occured.
 If all is ok, the error code = 255.
-The driver allowe the error code to be passed when a read request occurs.
+The driver allows the error code to be passed when a read request occurs.
 The value is returned as ASCII decimal. eg three ascii chars '255' or '002'.

 ##Usage Example